Purdue University Fall 2017

-Points: 50 points each for a total of 250 points.
+Points: 50 points each for a total of 200 points.

 Mid-Term Essay: Looking back at the early research: how relevant is it for new media research?

 Summarize in at least 1500 words your opinion about the possible relevance of the early mass communication literature on social media.
 Be selective, address one or two core theories as a focal point of the paper.
-This short essay should refer to specific readings and theories discussed so far and should indicate how and why you find them relevant for contemporary social media research.
+This short essay should refer to specific readings and theories discussed so far and should indicate how and why you find them relevant to contemporary social media research.
 In case you find them outmoded or irrelevant feel free to state your position as such.
-You need, however, to support your opinion with specific and well articulated arguments that make use of the relevant academic literature used in class or found by you through independent research.
+You need, however, to support your opinion with specific and well-articulated arguments that make use of the relevant academic literature used in class or found by you through independent research.
 Citations APA style.
 Example of a successful paper previously submitted to this seminar.

 Pre-final paper proposal

-Deadline: November 23, 11:59 PM Google Docs
+Deadline: November 21, 11:59 PM Blackboard

 Research proposal (Final paper)